 Table 2-2.
-Summary and Comparison of Alte ernatives by Resource Area Resource Area Alternative A - No Action Alternative Alternative B - Proposed Action Alternative - Updates to TVA's Natural Resource Plan Terrestrial Ecology Beneficial impacts on species that are the focus of NRP programs; minor adverse impacts from programs not focused on species or habitat improvement.
-Similar to Alternative A, except minor additional beneficial impacts from implementation of 3- to 5-year action plans.
+Summary and Comparison of Alternatives by Resource Area

+- Cammary and Companion of Ala Resource Area Alternative A - No Action Alternative Alternative B - Proposed Action Alternative - Updates to TVA's Natural Resource Plan Terrestrial Ecology Beneficial impacts on species that are the focus of NRP programs; minor adverse impacts from programs not focused on species or habitat improvement.
+Similar to Alternative A, except minor additional beneficial impacts from implementation of 5-year action plans.
 Aquatic Ecology Beneficial long-term changes to aquatic resources.
 Minor, short-term adverse impacts from restoration actions occurring in or near aquatic habitats.
-Similar to Alternative A, except minor additional beneficial impacts from implementation of 3- to 5-year action plans.
+Similar to Alternative A, except minor additional beneficial impacts from implementation of 5-year action plans.
 Threatened and Endangered Species Beneficial impacts on species that are the focus of NRP programs; minor adverse impacts from programs not focused on species or habitat improvement.
-Similar to Alternative A, except minor additional beneficial impacts from implementation of 3- to 5-year action plans.
+Similar to Alternative A, except minor additional beneficial impacts from implementation of 5-year action plans.
 Wetlands Continued beneficial impacts for wetlands on TVA lands.
 Greater benefits to wetlands than Alternative A because there would be a more comprehensive suite of wetland programs and activities and an improved ability to respond to emerging issues and needs.
 Floodplains Minor beneficial impact as floodplain management minimizes impacts of development.
 Negligible loss of flood control and power storage, minimal effect on floodplain values.
 Similar to those under Alternative A and there may be additional minor beneficial impacts from new programs such as Science Kids and additional stakeholder engagement and community support.
 Water Quality Beneficial impacts would be minor to major depending on their location and ability to address site-specific water quality issues.
 Adverse impacts would mostly occur over the short term and would be minimized or mitigated through the environmental review process.
-Similar to Alternative A, except minor additional beneficial impacts from implementation of 3- to 5-year action plans.
-Air Quality Negligible impacts.
-Same as Alternative A. Climate Negligible to minor benefits locally and regionally.
-Same as Alternative A.
+Similar to Alternative A, except minor additional beneficial impacts from implementation of 5-year action plans.